nextcloud/all-in-one/reverse-proxy.md

     }
 ```

 Of course SSL needs to be set up as well e.g. by using certbot and your domain must be also added inside the nginx config.
-You will also need to modify `<ip.address.of.the.server>` to the ip-address of the server which is running the docker service.
+You will also need to modify `<private.ip.address.of.the.host>` to the private ip-address of the host that is running the docker daemon. **Advice:** the `nextcloud-aio-mastercontainer` is **NOT** running the docker daemon.
+The host itself is running the docker daemon.

 </details>